lareza-farhan-wanaghi/jenkins-dind-python-app/README.md

 ![Alt Text](./jenkins.png)

-Prior to executing each stage, it retrieves the relevant repository data.
+Prior to executing a stage, it retrieves the relevant repository data.
 Each stage performs specific actions outlined below:

 - **Build:**
 This stage compiles the Python code located in the **'source'** folder using the `py_compile` module.